-- Editorial, production, and sales information for each proposed title including: - Title and author and/or illustrator. - The process for manuscript selection. - A statement about how the title will contribute to Canadian literature. - Project status, print run, publication date, and marketing and distribution plans. - For co-editions or co-publications, a clear explanation of the partnership, including editorial control and financial contributions. - A statement outlining the reprint policy and practice of keeping eligible books in print.
+- A statement of editorial policy and current role in Canadian publishing. - A list of affiliated companies, sales representatives, and distribution arrangements. - Editorial, production, and sales information for each proposed title including: - Title, author and/or illustrator. - o The process for manuscript selection. - o A statement about how the title will contribute to Canadian literature. - o Project status, print run, publication date, and marketing and distribution plans. - o For co-editions or co-publications, a clear explanation of the partnership, including editorial control and financial contributions. - o A statement outlining the reprint policy and practice of keeping eligible books in print.